whatwareweb/homebase/README.md

 ### dependencies

-Run the command `pip install -r requirements.txt` in the directory of `requirements.txt`
+Run the command `pip install -r requirements.txt` in the directory of `requirements.txt

-### dev version info

-The dev version is only tested on windows until we are ready to release a new version, then we test it on all platforms.
-Because of this, some functions may not work and it may be unstable on operating systems other than windows.
-Your best bet if you don't know anything about python is to comment out the line. `#comment it with a hashtag like this`

 ### other info